 Josh's my first memory is watching him punch a kid in the face at Sunday school.
 Losing patience after being bullied over the rights to his favorite toy, he landed a right hook worthy of a highlight reel.
-As his adversary wailed in pain, the teacher rushed in, ready to enforce justice.
+As his adversary groaned in pain, the teacher rushed in, ready to enforce justice.

 “Josh Bates!
 What have you done!?”